FeliceDC/foRNAx/README.md

 >If you want, you can run Deseq2 with two variables.
 Then you have to write --design "variable1 + variable2"

+There are two list of the flags that you have to specify in the command string. <p>
+**Necessary flags**
  | Flag | Description |
 | :--- | :--- |
 | `--input_reads` | Serve per specificare il percorso in cui si trovano i file fastq.gz |